 Romantic

-- Neomu Saranghae (너무 사랑해): "I love you very much."
+- Neomu Saranghae (너무 사랑해): “I love you very much”.
 Emphasizes the intensity of love.

-- Tto Saranghae (또 사랑해): "I love you again."
+- Tto Saranghae (또 사랑해): “I love you again”.
 Expresses eternal and renewed love.

 Poetic

-- Neoneun Na-ui Sarang-ui Jigu (너는 나의 사랑의 지구): "You are the planet of my love."
+- Neoneun Na-ui Sarang-ui Jigu (너는 나의 사랑의 지구): “You are the planet of my love”.
 A poetic phrase that places the other at the center of the universe of love.

 How to say: I’m in love in Korean?

-To express the feeling of being in love in Korean, you can say "나는 사랑에 빠졌어요" (Naneun sarang-e ppajyeosseoyo) to convey this very special emotional state.
+To express the feeling of being in love in Korean, you can say “나는 사랑에 빠졌어요” (Naneun sarang-e ppajyeosseoyo) to convey this special emotional state.

 Other ways to express love in Korean

-- Neomu Joahae (너무 좋아해): "I really like you."
+- Neomu Joahae (너무 좋아해): “I like you very much”.

-- Neomu Gwiyeowo (너무 귀여워): "You are very cute."
+- Neomu Gwiyeowo (너무 귀여워): “You are very cute”.

-- Jal Jal Saranghae (잘 잘 사랑해): "Take care of yourself, my love".
+- Jal Jal Saranghae (잘 잘 사랑해): “Take care, my love”.

 - Nado saranghaeyo (나도 사랑해요): I love you too.